HeatherRemacle/exchangelabops/plays/play4.md

 ## Ready, Refine, Sprint...
 Activities undertaken by the entire team to define a fulsome “Sprint 0”  prepare the team for product development sprints.

-Adopt code frameworks and libraries that accelerate your development to create working Minimal Viable Product (MVP) solutions that adhere to security and privacy requirements.
+Adopt code frameworks and libraries that accelerate your development to create a working Minimal Viable Product (MVP) solutions that adheres to security and privacy requirements.

 Define your architecturally significant requirements (ASR) based on product abilities.
-Implement architecture as late as possible so you can pivot when required.

 ### Step 1: Develop a Release Plan
 -	Refine the (initial) backlog